 The housing market is characterized by its great heterogeneity.
 We speak of different speeds to which it is reactivating in each zone.
 There are enclaves that are awakening from the puncture of the bubble at idle and others at cruising speed.
 Among the most buoyant demarcations, the center of cities such as Madrid and Barcelona and certain coastal areas stand out.
 But they are not the only ones.
 A special case is the consolidated PAU of Las Tablas, north of the capital, where the recovery of the residential sector is more than clear.

 There is an imbalance between demand and supply.
 For Laura Sampedro, Director of Research and Evaluations of Foro Consultores, prices will continue to rise, both for sale and for rent.
-"Above all, in leasing," he warns.
-Sampedro is clear who will continue to buy and rent: young couples and families with children looking for residential areas with common areas, working in the area and, in many cases, live rent.
+"Above all, on lease," he warns.
+Sampedro is clear who will continue to buy and rent: young couples and families with children who are looking for residential with common areas, work in the area and who, in many cases, live on rent.

 The investment in parking spaces can report gross profitability ranging between 5 and 6%.
 Obviously, the experts advise buying in historic centers, since the population of the offices and shops is added to the resis- tant population.
 In the Real Estate Investment program of Meli Torres, experts from the sector have given guidelines for investors who want to enter this market.
 What should they keep in mind and what should they analyze before buying?
 We leave you the link with the participation in the debate of Luis Corral, CEO of Foro Consultores.